-RP - Mrs Potts supported by Mrs Herd/Mrs Hillyard (PPA cover Mrs Powell)
+RP - Mrs Valente (maternity cover for Mrs Potts) supported by Mrs Herd/Mrs Hillyard/Mrs Ware/Miss Horrell (PPA cover Mrs Powell)

 RL - Mrs Lakin supported by Mrs Banfield (PPA cover Mrs Powell)

-RBW - Mrs Burnett/Mrs Williams supported by Mrs Lewis/Mrs Anderson
+RBW - Mrs Williams/Mrs Burnett supported by Mrs Lewis/Mrs Anderson (PPA cover Mrs Powell)

-Our numeracy work this term will concentrate on recognising and ordering numbers and counting reliably.
-Children will learn to name various flat and solid shapes and they will learn to use language such as greater, smaller, heavier and lighter.
+Our Maths work this term will concentrate on recognising and ordering numbers and counting reliably.
+We will introduce addition and subtraction, through a variety of fun games, activities and songs.
+Children will learn to name various flat and solid shapes and they will learn to use both everyday, and mathematical language, to describe these shapes.

 Click on the title to download your homework